liamtimms/slicenii/README.md

 SliceNii outputs two binaries from the following:

-1. `slicenii.rs`: A command-line utility for slicing 3D NIfTI volumes into 2D images along a specified axis.
+1. `slicenii`: A command-line utility for slicing 3D NIfTI volumes into 2D images along a specified axis.
-2. `combinenii.rs`: A command-line utility for combining a series of 2D NIfTI slices back into a 3D volume.
+2. `combinenii`: A command-line utility for combining a series of 2D NIfTI slices back into a 3D volume.

 ## Installation

 A precompiled linux version that links to 22.04 Ubuntu libraries should be uploaded in github releases.
+Simply download, unzip the release and place the binaries somewhere on your `$PATH` environmental variable.

+### Building

 If you want to build it yourself, you need to have the Rust tool chain installed on your system.
 If you haven't installed Rust yet, you can do so from [here](https://www.rust-lang.org/tools/install).